[

 VAMP grace period

-The grace period covers a 3-month grace timeframe for first-time identifications in a 12-month rolling period.
-That means remediation will be requested, but no penalties will be imposed during the first three months of exceeding the thresholds.
+That means remediation is requested, but no penalties are imposed during the first three months of exceeding the thresholds.

 VAMP penalties

-Following the end of the grace period, fines will be applied to each transaction counted under the VAMP metric, including both fraud and non-fraud.
+Following the end of the grace period, fines apply to each transaction counted under the VAMP metric, including both fraud and non-fraud.

-Enforcement fees apply per dispute, both fraud and non-fraud, for acquirer portfolios that exceed the above standard threshold.
+Enforcement fees apply per monthly count of fraud and disputes for acquirer portfolios that exceed the Above Standard threshold.

-Merchants that exceed such thresholds will face enforcement fees individually.
+Merchants that exceed such thresholds face enforcement fees individually.

-Participants will exit the program if they remain below the thresholds for one month.
+Participants exit the program if they remain below the thresholds for one month.

 VAMP advisory period

-This period allows Visa’s clients to understand the new program criteria, make operational changes, and begin remediation if their performance is not compliant with the program requirements.
+This period allows Visa’s clients to understand the new program criteria and make operational changes.

-Any program identifications during the advisory period will count toward the grace period for first-time identifications within a rolling 12-month period.
-Enforcement will start with the October 2025 program evaluation.
+Any program identifications during the advisory period count toward the grace period.
+Enforcement starts with the October 2025 program evaluation.